Dolly1510/ANS/wiCreateNewvLAN.md

    - Step1:  We need to check the Required VLAN is Available in the Network Profile and check the tags.

-   - Step2: Need to Update\add the VLAN in the Required Blueprint.
+   - Step2: Need to Update\add the VLAN in Cloud Assembly.

    - Step3: Verify in the service broker weather the VLAN is added or not.